xdslproject/xdsl/docs/eqsat.md

-# Equality Saturation Dialect Notes
+# Equality Saturation Dialect

+## Tutorial

 In this note, we will present the `eqsat` dialect with examples.
+The `eqsat` dialect refers to [e-graph](https://egraphs-good.github.io/), a graph representation of multiple functionally equivalent programs.

-## How does a e-graph look like in MLIR?
+### How does a e-graph look like in MLIR?

 In our example, we will saturate the expression `lambda x: x + x` with the following rules: